Sometime back, I lived in a building with a silly elevator.

 4. Get internal feedback

-You can also get internal feedback as initial input on a problem that your product aims to solve.
-However, you can’t rely on internal feedback for specific use cases and later on in the app’s design when you need your exact target audience to test the product.
+Internal feedback can be great for gathering initial input on a problem that your product aims to solve.
+However, you can’t solely rely on internal feedback—you need your exact target audience to test the product further down the line.

-Gathering internal feedback is best for discovery research when you’re framing a problem and getting a sense of what you need to do to solve it.
+Gathering internal feedback is best for product discovery—the process of framing a problem and getting a sense of what you need to do to solve it.
 It also helps with early-stage usability testing by sharing your wireframes or low-fidelity prototypes to test your design’s functionality.

-One thing to be careful about: make sure you don’t limit your research radius to close colleagues so you can work out bias from the equation.
-Use this method in combination with other methods listed here to recruit research participants that fit your target personas for any subsequent research.
+One thing to keep in mind: don’t limit your research radius to just close colleagues.
+Use this method in combination with other methods listed here to recruit research participants that fit your target user personas for any subsequent research.

-5. Curate a pool of enthusiastic customers for participant recruitment
+5. Curate a pool of customers for participant recruitment

-The customer service, support, and sales teams are in constant touch with your customers – learning what bugs them, understanding their pain points, what new features they wish your app had, and so on.
+The customer service, support, and sales teams are in constant touch with your customers—learning what bugs them, understanding their pain points, what new features they wish your product had, and much more.

 Pair up with these teams to curate a list of enthusiastic customers who love your product and would like to help you improve it.
 Recruiting participants this way is helpful when you’re planning product updates, in-app tweaks, or introducing new features.

-Here, at Maze, for instance, we have a Customer Advisory Board of more than 90 customers who give us feedback on both new and existing features.
-Customer feedback from the committee has been overly valuable.
+At Maze, for instance, we have a Customer Advisory Board of more than 90 customers who give us feedback on both new and existing features.
+Customer feedback from the committee has been incredibly valuable in our product development process.

-For instance, “In one conversation with this customer, we went from a simple duplicate feature to the possibility of having an entire testing library in Maze.
-This is the hidden gold the Customer Advisory Board reveals,” shares George Markos, Customer Success Lead at Maze.
+“In one conversation with this customer, we went from a simple duplicate feature to the possibility of having an entire testing library in Maze.
+This is the hidden gold the Customer Advisory Board reveals,” shares Nelson Castro, Customer Success Lead at Maze.

 Besides an advisory board, you can consider the following options to curate customers for research: